-Another way of categorising planes is by the materials they are made from: wood, metal or a combination of the two.
+Another way of categorising planes is by the materials they are made from wood, metal or a combination of the two.

 Metal planes are constructed entirely of metal, except for the handles, which are usually made of hardwood.
 See What are metal hand planes made of?

 Transitional planes are the half-way house between wooden planes and advanced metal planes.
 A transitional plane has a wooden body with a metal casting set into it, and usually metal parts to hold and adjust the blade.